-- Contact family members near significant dates when youth may have been in touch with family, (e.g. holidays, youth's birthday) to verify or update contact information; - Maintain a list of family members still in school (e.g. such as siblings) who may know how to reach the former student; - Vary who calls and leaves a message, for example, males/females, younger/ older - Leave a message with a call back number so youth can distinguish the survey caller from telemarketers; most youth said they would return a call if they had a phone number' - Use the school logo and name in any survey related materials, especially if sending the information via email asking them to provide personal information or "click here" to take the survey
+- Contact family members near significant dates when youth may have been in touch with family, (e.g., holidays, youth's birthday) to verify or update contact information; - Maintain a list of family members still in school (e.g., cousins, siblings) who may know how to reach the former student; - Vary who calls and leaves a message, for example, males/females, younger/older; - Leave a message with a call back number so youth can distinguish the survey caller from telemarketers; most youth said they would return a call if they had a phone number; - Use the school logo and name in any survey related materials, especially if sending information via email or through a website.
+Youth were suspicious of emails asking them to provide personal information or "click here" to take the survey.